joelberkeley/spidr/README.md

 # spidr

-Linear algebra and probabilistic modelling library dependent types and hardware acceleration.
+Linear algebra and probabilistic modelling with dependent types and hardware acceleration.

 ---